 Private Keys are generated and stored inside Sectigo's Hardware Security Modules (HSMs).
-HSMs SHALL be certified to at least FIPS 140-2 Level 3.
+HSMs SHALL be certified to at least FIPS 140-2 Level 3 or Common Criteria EAL 4+.

 For CA Root key recovery purposes, the Root CA signing keys are encrypted and stored within a secure environment.